korolr/Spruce-Network/README.md

 <img src="https://github.com/mrrva/media/blob/master/github_logo.png">
 </p>

 This project is an open-source, decentralized, peer-to-peer network.
-This is a server-side component for Linux-based systems.
+This is a server-side component for Linux-based systems which builds network infrastructure.

 ## What does it do?
 This project finds other users and communicates with them for **building the whole virtual network**.
 In other words, that project makes a **private network inside the Internet**.